hnrck/blog/content/posts/2020-06-13-1-legacy-c-in-modern-cpp.md

 date: 2020-05-19
 description: This post deals with the strategy of integrating legacy c code in a modern c++ architecture.
 tags:
+- c
 - c++
 - c++20
-- c
+- github

 ---
 **\[tl;dr\]** The integration of C in C++ was designed a long time ago and the mechanisms are efficient but spartan, forcing the client code to take care to manage memory and data access.
 When integrating into modern C++, where there is often a culture of good memory management and pointer manipulation, these mechanisms are not comfortable.
-There are solutions to interface C code more cleanly, through OOC or or C++ smart pointers.
+There are solutions to interface C code more cleanly, through OOP or or C++ smart pointers.

 ***